GoosefleetEO/aa-structures/README.md

 ## Permissions

-This is an overview of all permissions used by this app:
+This is an overview of all permissions used by this app.
+Note that all permissions are in the "general" section.

 Name | Purpose | Code
 -- | -- | --